WW550/cwbeacon/README.md

 Ensure that the keyPin is capable of sourcing enough current for your specific application.
 When controlling external devices, always consider using appropriate interfacing components like transistors or opto-isolators to protect the Arduino.

-This approach provides a straightforward method to create a Morse code beacon.
+<I>This approach provides a straightforward method to create a Morse code beacon.</I>